iTwin/appui/docs/changehistory/NextVersion.md

 - `AppNotificationManager` no longer requires `StatusBar` to be rendered in the active frontstage to show messages.
 - Popout widgets will now popout to `preferredFloatingWidgetSize`.
 Will popout to container size if `preferredFloatingWidgetSize` is not set.
+- Popout widgets will now contain a `WidgetContentContainer` instead of a DOM Node.
+This enables widgets to save work when popped out or sent back.

 ### Fixes